DmNosachev/kin80/README.md

 3. Thumb cluster PCBs require SMD diodes (SOD-323).
 Soldering them by hand can be tricky for unexperienced people.
 I'm going to add support for through-hole diodes in the next release.

+4. Top row PCB have not been tested yet.

-4. Other TODO's: design universal MX/Choc top row PCB, design FR4 mounting plate for the thumb cluster.
+5. Other TODO's: design universal MX/Choc top row PCB, design FR4 mounting plate for the thumb cluster.

 ## BOM